Festival Internacional da Canção: 1970

 The national jury was chaired by Paulinho da Viola.
 In third place was "Encouraçado", written by Sueli Costa, lyricized by poet Tite de Lemos, and performed by Fábio.
 In second place was "O amor é o meu país", written and performed by Ivan Lins and Ronaldo Monteiro de Souza.
 The winning song was "BR-3", named for the highway of the same name.
 A soul song in the style of James Brown, it was written by Antonio Adolfo and Tibério Gaspar.
 Singer Tony Tornado and backing vocal group Trio Ternura became the first black musicians to win.
-Tornado was an immediate star after his performance, thanks in part to his flamboyant outfits and highly acrobatic dancing.
+Tornado became well-known after his performance, thanks in part to his flamboyant outfits and acrobatic dancing.

 The international phase was won by Argentina; Piero de Benedictus wrote and performed the ballad "Pedro Nadie" with the help of frequent collaborator and lyricist José Tcherkaski.
 In second place was Yugoslavia with the song "The World Is Mine", written by Alfi Kabiljo and sung by Radojka Šverko.
 Breaking its winning streak, Brazil took third.